stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 ### Definition

-We start with an abstraction for device memory:
+We start with the following abstraction for device memory:

 ```java
 public interface DeviceMemory extends TransientNativeObject {